nayaba/MERN-Express-API-Hoot-Back-End-Instructor-Guide/create-hoot/README.md

 ## AAU, I should be able to create a hoot post.

-- implement and test a POST route, allowing them to securely add new blog posts

 ### Create a test route and router at `/hoots`

 ```jsx